-Before falling in love with Astrology, I was a good Minnesota wife who raised our to kids to call any carbonated beverage, "pop", crunched numbers to make a living, and was considered normal by any standard.
+Before falling in love with Astrology, I was a good Minnesota wife who married my high school sweetheart, raised our to kids to call any carbonated beverage, "pop", crunched numbers to make a living, and was considered normal by any standard.

 I consider astrology a "soft science" much like Psychology or Sociology.
 All three are incredibly helpful.
 Can they be wrong?
 Sure, but not very often and usually it's because there was some element they didn't consider.